 Volumes and statistics are maintained separately for the three Mayo Clinic locations.
 Taken together or separately, transplant patients at Mayo Clinic enjoy excellent results.

-A total of 230 kidney transplants were performed at Mayo Clinic in Arizona in 2011, including 113 living donor transplants.
-Nearly 1,600 kidney transplants have been performed since the program began in 1999.
+A total of 298 kidney transplants were performed at Mayo Clinic in Arizona in 2017, including 62 living donor transplants.
+More than 3,000 kidney transplants have been performed since the program began in 1999.

-Mayo Clinic in Florida has performed more than 950 kidney transplants in adults since the program began in April 2000.
+A total of 148 kidney transplants were performed at Mayo Clinic in Florida in 2017, including 39 living donor transplants.
+Mayo Clinic in Florida has performed more than 1,800 kidney transplants in adults since the program began in April 2000.
 Transplants are done at Mayo Clinic hospital.

-Surgeons at Mayo Clinic in Minnesota have completed more than 4,570 kidney transplants since 1963.
-Since 1999, more than 296 of the kidney transplants were in combination with heart, liver or pancreas transplants.
+Surgeons at Mayo Clinic in Minnesota have completed more than 5,600 kidney transplants since 1963.
+Since 2006, more than 270 kidney transplants have been performed by kidney paired donation.

 - Scientific Registry of Transplant Recipients. http://www.srtr.org/default.aspx.
 Accessed April 7, 2016.